 What’s the first thing that comes to your mind when we say Eid?
 Biryani, of course!
 Just the thought of hot, spicy mutton biryani served with a cooling raita and hot kebabs has us drooling.

 There are two kinds of people around Eid: one who asks for biryani and the other who lovingly sends out biryani to friends and family.
-No matter which person you are, get ready to turn into the ultimate biryani pro with our tips on how to make the perfect biryani every time.
+No matter which person you are, get ready to turn into the ultimate biryani pro with our tips on how to make the perfect mutton biryani.

 Tips To Cook A Flavourful Mutton Biryani